mcezario/diff/README.md

 # Diff-ed comparator.

 It is a project responsible for comparing a left and right (diff-ed) in three different ways:
-1. both sides exactly equals,
+1. Both sides exactly equals,
-2. length different,
+2. Different length,
-3. Same length but contents different.
+3. Same length but different contents.

 > #### Precondition <br>
 > - Mongodb.
 This project uses Mongodb as database.
 Follow above the two easiest ways to get the Mongodb installed: